PaulKeydel/SudokuSolver/README.md

 (6, 2): Naked Single
 Solved
 ```
 **Documentation:** The repository additionally contains a Doxygen config file.
 If you have Doxygen installed, run `make doc` to create the documentation.
-Otherwise you'll find all relevant comments in `solver.h`.
+You'll get a html and a pdf documentation (pdf is in `doc` folder).
+If you don't have Doxygen, you'll find all relevant comments in `solver.h`.

 **Python implementation:** An older version of the solving algorithm was written in Python.
 Use `python3 sudoku.py <file with board>` to test this.